 As a school, we have adopted The Balanced System™ framework as a whole system approach to improving the speech, language and communication needs of all children in our setting.
 As part of this we work together with the NHS Speech and Language team, who work within the school as part of our Franche team three days per week.

 The Balanced System™ framework identifies five key areas, of which all need to be addressed if systemic change is to be achieved and sustained.
 Support must be developed across these five key areas at three levels; universal (whole school), targeted (for some learners), and specialist (for a few learners).

 In each topic, investigations are integral to the scientific learning journey and we work hard to ensure children are given the opportunity to explore the skills required to work scientifically.
 Our aim is to enable children to develop these skills to foster a lifelong passion for science and a thirst for knowledge!

-Across our school we have developed a common approach to scientific investigation, following the 5 C’s of Science: Consider, Carry Out, Collect, Compare and Conclude.
-This approach starts in Year 1 and is progressively built upon until children are fully confident in:
+We have developed a common approach to scientific investigation, following the 5 C’s of Science: Consider, Carry Out, Collect, Compare and Conclude.
+This approach starts in Year 1 and is progressively built upon, until children are fully confident in:

 Making reasoned predictions

 Across the school, children follow the content of the National Curriculum for England, with opportunities for additional science learning.
 To ensure that our children are fully immersed in the wider creative curriculum, the science coverage for each year group is included within the curriculum map.

 Below are some useful website to extend your child's Scientific knowledge and understanding further:

 At Franche Primary we embed the key skills and knowledge of Geography within purposeful and engaging cross-curricular topics to inspire children’s natural curiosity about the world and its people.
 Through the study of both human and physical Geography, children will be encouraged to understand and respect the differences between a wide range of people and environments.